-iMovie is supposed to accept MOV videos as inputs.
-But the real case is that your MOV files are not selectable when loading to iMovie.
-Why would this happen? is it explainable?
+iMovie is supposed to accept MOV videos as inputs for both of them are developed by Apple.
+But the real case is that your MOV files are not selectable when loading to iMovie which causes the MOV not importing to iMovie error.
+Why would this happen?
+Is it explainable?

-4. MOV file is broken and not recognized by iMovie.
+- MOV file is totally broken or corrupted that can’t be recognized by iMovie.

-Click "Video" icon to load .mov files or just drag-and-drop MOV footages into this utility.
+Step 2.
+Click "Video" icon on the main UI to load a .mov file or just drag-and-drop a MOV footage into this utility.

 Step 3.
 Tap Browse button to choose an output folder if necessary.
 Then, hit RUN button to start transcoding MOV files at Intel QSV/Nvidia/AMD GPU hardware accelerated speed with highest possible quality reserved (High Quality Engine).
 Import the output file to iMovie for editing after the conversion is accomplished.

 Convert MOV to iMovie supported formats with WinX HD Video Converter Deluxe ↓↓↓